 As co-workers, we spend a lot of time together.
 Sometimes we get along, and other times we may have our differences.
 Regardless, you’re a team, a family of sorts.
 That probably means we don’t show our appreciation for one another as often as we should.
-In honor of Random Acts of Kindness Week, here are 10 random acts of kindness that take mere moments to perform but offer lasting positive effects.
+Here are 10 random acts of kindness that take mere moments to perform but offer lasting positive effects.

 Let a co-worker know how much you enjoy working with them.
 Praise something specific that has helped you or your team.